mpdcampbell/blog/blog/content/posts/jitsiwithTraefik.md

 WARNING: Invalid message received (Parameter specified as non-null is null: method org.jitsi.videobridge.message.EndpointStats.put, parameter value (through reference chain: org.jitsi.videobridge.message.EndpointStats["connectionQuality"]):...
 {{< /code >}}

 Searching, I found [a fix](https://community.jitsi.org/t/jvb-error-invalid-message-received-parameter-specified-as-non-null-is-null/106505) for the issue on the Jitsi community forum, and adding it to my configuration stopped the issue.
-However, later when writing this post I removed the fix to try and recreate the error message and wasn't able to.
+However, later when writing this post I removed the fix to try to recreate the error message and wasn't able to.
 I removed my Jitsi containers, images, volumes and deleted all files within ${CONFIG} to do a fresh install, but couldn't get the error to happen again.

 So I don't understand what's going on and really this could be a complete red herring, but in case you are seeing the same issue I've included the fix here.
 To apply the fix you need to add the below environment variables to the jitsi-web container in the docker-compose.yml, and set their values as shown in the .env file.